Deadly killer

 Don't let this deadly killer get you next.
 Improve your chances of survival by knowing the symptoms of pancreatic cancer.

-November is Pancreatic Cancer Awareness Month, and the launch of our Deadly killer campaign.
-Learn more about our campaign and hear the thoughts of our Chief Executive Officer, Anthony Cummins.
+November is Pancreatic Cancer Awareness Month, and the launch of our Deadly Killer campaign.
+Learn more about our campaign and all of the awareness activities we'll be taking part in throughout the month.

-Don’t forget to use #Deadlykiller and tag us if you post on your own social media channels.
+Don’t forget to use #DeadlyKiller and tag us if you post on your own social media channels.
+Every share helps save lives.